merlinmann/wisdom/wisdom.md

 ----

 - If you're noticing a new name or phrase being used to refer to something you know by an older or more familiar name, try to keep an open mind.
 Rather than focusing on your own annoyance or discomfort, ask yourself in which direction the new name is encouraging people to move.
 If it feels like a good faith step toward inclusion, authenticity, kindness, or greater humanity, maybe set aside your priors and make the effort to take those positive steps right along with it.
-- Related: get skeptical about adopting new jargon from the worlds of business, technology, or journalism.
+- But: remain skeptical about quickly adopting new jargon from the worlds of business, technology, or journalism.
 Especially if it's that sort of new jargon that enthusiastically trades clarity and precision for deliberate opacity or cheap novelty.
 The track record for jargon's longterm contributions to society has been bleak.
 - Be suspicious of people who like being owed a favor.
 Especially if it's not a favor that you requested.
 Often, these people are eldritch monsters who thrive on accumulating goodwill for darkly selfish reasons.
 - If the soap in a guest bathroom is new and shaped like anything besides a bar of soap, do not use it.
 Also, do not eat it.
 Because I know you kinda want to.
 Especially those shiny little sea shells.
 - If you're not sure who's doing your emotional labor, it's probably everyone you know.